abitdodgy/blog/_posts/2015-09-20-four-alternatives-to-using-activerecord-callbacks-and-observers.md

 ### 4. Use a model method

-If you don't find the benefits concerns and service objects attractive, you can replace the callback with a regular method in your model.
+If you don't find the benefits of using concerns and service objects compelling, you can replace callbacks with vanilla methods in your model.

 {% highlight ruby %}
 class User < ActiveRecord::Base